Volkswagen Type 2: Hippie van

 The VW Type 2 became popular with the counterculture of the 1960s, thanks to its ability to transport a large group of people while being cheap and easy to maintain.
 Its design was simple yet spacious, thanks largely to the rear-mounted engine.
 It contrasted with the large sedans and station wagons that were normal at the time, giving the van an alternative and rebellious image.
 Vans were often painted with extravagant designs in bright colors, making them stand out on the road even more.
 The "hippie van" remains iconic today, thanks to being featured on the cover of albums by musicians such as Bob Dylan and the Beach Boys, and being used by fans of the Grateful Dead while following the band on tour.
-But most iconic of all, the music festival Woodstock, which was held in the summer of 1969, saw plenty of brightly painted vans transporting excited young crowds.
+The music festival Woodstock, which was held in the summer of 1969, saw plenty of brightly painted vans transporting excited young crowds.